DaeguDude/rock-paper-scissors/README.md

 Nevertherless, there are a few things that I could improve more
 * How to patiently google

-&nbsp;&nbsp;Because I often opt for the easy and quick solution, but I found myself that &nbsp;&nbsp;it's actually taking more time than I think, and becoming very unefficient.
+&nbsp;&nbsp;<p>Because I often opt for the easy and quick solution, but I found myself that it's actually taking more time than I think, and becoming very unefficient.
-&nbsp;&nbsp;And most importantly, I learn nothing.
-So, google patiently, read questions & answers thoroughly.
+And most importantly, I learn nothing.
+So, google patiently, read questions & answers thoroughly.</p>

 * Sorting the problems